techknowledgist/techknowledgist.github.io/docs/fuse/index.md

 # Techknowledgist Component Descriptions

-This page has a list of relevant papers on Techknowledgist and ther context it was developed in (the BAE ARBITER project fpr the FUSE program) as well as a list of high-level descriptions of aspects of Techknowledgist components.
+This page has a list of relevant papers on Techknowledgist and the context it was developed in (the BAE ARBITER project for the FUSE program) as well as a list of high-level descriptions of aspects of Techknowledgist components.

 Papers: